Pronouns are words that substitute for nouns.

 For example:

-Wrong Jack and Sam waited for delivery of the parts he ordered. (they is plural, but he is singular)
+Wrong – Jack and Sam waited for delivery of the parts he ordered.
+(He is singular)

 Some nouns sound like they should be plural but are actually singular.
 If a noun needs a singular verb, then it should also get a singular pronoun.

-These pronouns include indefinite pronouns: Everyone should bring his or her lunch.
+These pronouns include indefinite pronouns: Everyone should bring their lunch.

 and collective nouns: The class turned in its papers.